 - Evaluates and investigates complaints received and takes action(s) deemed appropriate as provided for by the ordinance

-- The department may request additional information from the complainant for purposes of processing the complaint and/or investigate potential violations regardless of the absence of a written or verbal complaint
+- May request additional information from the complainant for purposes of processing the complaint and/or investigate potential violations regardless of the absence of a written or verbal complaint

 - Makes periodic physical inspections of vehicles-for-hire to ascertain compliance with the provisions of the ordinance